technopreneur-milind/spring-boot-backend/README.md

 ### Step 1 : ./buildNRun.sh

+**Note : I have commited the jar artifact for ease of installation & execution.

 # Using the Application
 1. visit https://localhost:8080 and you will be redirected to login page
 2. Login as normal user ( user/password)